CEA-MetroCarac/cdsaxs/docs/source/for_developpers.rst

     (cdsaxs) $ python -m pip install -e .

 This command installs cdsaxs and its dependencies in your environment.
-For additional guidance, refer to the :ref:`usage documentation`.

 To install extra dependencies, use the same command format as you would when installing cdsaxs from PyPI:

 .. code-block:: shell

-    (cdsaxs) $ python -m pip install -e .[cupy]
+    (cdsaxs) $ python -m pip install -e .[gpu]

 Updating Your Git Clone
 ~~~~~~~~~~~~~~~~~~~~~~~~